apger/cribl-paloalto-xsiam/README.md

 Prepend the above query with 'datamodel' to validate field mnormalization into the appropriate datamodel for XSIAM visibility.

+## Pipelines that leverage specific UUID's provided by Palo Alto
+An important concept to understand is that several data sources ingested by XSIAM are forked at ingest into both Cortex Data Lake and into an analytics pipeline.
+The purpose of having Cribl Stream assign the UUID (via the __sourceIdentifier field) to each event is to make sure these data sources are forked into the analytics pipeline for both the application of advanced alalytics (not correlation rules) and stitching of events.
+Palo Alto has provided data samples that are included in the pack that will help Cribl Stream engineers understand the exact format that XSIAM expects.

+List of data sources with unique UUIDs that have their own pipeline to assign the __sourceIdentifier value:

+* XSIAM-All-CEF-Formatted-Events (Sample from Palo included)
+* XSIAM-Amazon-AWSAuditLogs (Sample from Palo Alto included)
+* XSIAM-Amazon-AWSEKS
+* XSIAM-Amazon-AWSFlowLogs (Sample from Palo Alto included)
+* XSIAM-Amazon-AWSGenericLogs
+* XSIAM-Amazon-AWSPromptLogs  (Sample from Palo Alto included)
+* XSIAM-Amazon-AWSRoute53Logs
+* XSIAM-Box-Box  (Samples from Palo included for Groups and Users)
+* XSIAM-Checkpoint-CEF (Sample from Palo included)
+* XSIAM-Cisco-ASA-Syslog (Sample from Palo included)
+* XSIAM-Crowdstrike-FalconDataReplicator  (Sample from Palo Alto included)
+* XSIAM-Crowdstrike-FalconIncident  (Sample from Palo Alto included)
+* XSIAM-Crowdstrike-Hosts  (Sample from Palo Alto included)
+* XSIAM-Dropbox-Directory
+* XSIAM-Dropbox-Events
+* XSIAM-Fortinet-Fortigate-Syslog
+* XSIAM-Google-CloudLogging  (Sample from Palo Alto included)
+* XSIAM-Google-Gmail
+* XSIAM-Google-GsuiteReports
+* XSIAM-Google-WorkspaceAlerts
+* XSIAM-Google-WorkspaceApps
+* XSIAM-Google-WorkspaceChromeOSDevices
+* XSIAM-Google-WorkspaceContactGroups
+* XSIAM-Google-WorkspaceContacts
+* XSIAM-Google-WorkspaceDomains
+* XSIAM-Google-WorkspaceGroupMembers
+* XSIAM-Google-WorkspaceGroups
+* XSIAM-Google-WorkspaceMailboxes
+* XSIAM-Google-WorkspaceMailboxSettings
+* XSIAM-Google-WorkspaceMobileDevices
+* XSIAM-Google-WorkspaceOrganization
+* XSIAM-Google-WorkspacePrivileges
+* XSIAM-Google-WorkspaceProfiles
+* XSIAM-Google-WorkspaceRoles
+* XSIAM-Google-WorkspaceRules
+* XSIAM-Google-WorkspaceSchemas
+* XSIAM-Google-WorkspaceUsers
+* XSIAM-Google-WorkspaceUsersSendAsAliases
+* XSIAM-Microsoft-Azure  (Sample from Palo Alto included)
+* XSIAM-Microsoft-AzureAD  (Sample from Palo Alto included)
+* XSIAM-Microsoft-AzureADAudit
+* XSIAM-Microsoft-AzureADSignins
+* XSIAM-Microsoft-DHCP
+* XSIAM-Microsoft-GraphSecurityAlerts
+* XSIAM-Microsoft-Office365AzureAD
+* XSIAM-Microsoft-Office365Contacts
+* XSIAM-Microsoft-Office365Devices
+* XSIAM-Microsoft-Office365DLP
+* XSIAM-Microsoft-Office365Domains
+* XSIAM-Microsoft-Office365ExchangeOnline
+* XSIAM-Microsoft-Office365General
+* XSIAM-Microsoft-Office365Groups
+* XSIAM-Microsoft-Office365Mailboxes
+* XSIAM-Microsoft-Office365Rules
+* XSIAM-Microsoft-Office365SharepointOnline
+* XSIAM-Microsoft-Office365Users
+* XSIAM-OKTA
+* XSIAM-OKTA-SSO  (Sample from Palo Alto included)
+* XSIAM-OneLogin-Events
+* XSIAM-OneLogin-OneLogin
+* XSIAM-PaloAltoNetworks-IOTSecurityAlerts
+* XSIAM-PaloAltoNetworks-IOTSecurityDevices
+* XSIAM-PingID-PingONE
+* XSIAM-Prisma-Assets
+* XSIAM-Prisma-Cloud
+* XSIAM-Proofpoint-TAP
+* XSIAM-Salesforce-SalesforceLogs
+* XSIAM-Salesforce-SalesforceSnapshots
+* XSIAM-SentinelOne-DeepVisibility  (Sample from Palo Alto included)
+* XSIAM-ServiceNow-CMDB  (Sample from Palo Alto included)
+* XSIAM-Workday-Workday
+* XSIAM-Zscaler-ZIA (Sample from Palo included)
+* XSIAM-Zscaler-ZPA-Syslog (Sample from Palo included)
+* XSIAM_Microsoft_Defender_via_EventHub  (Sample from Palo Alto included)

 ## Release Notes

+### Version 2.1.1 - 2026-03-23
+Added a mention that the __inputID must be passed to the XSIAM dest tile.

+### Version 2.1.0 - 2026-03-18
+Added Palo Alto provided samples that have the same or very similar names as the associated pipelines.
+These samples are examples of what is expected to be ingested into XSIAM.
+You need to make sure the event formatting within Cribl Stream matches the expected format.

 ### Version 2.0.1 - 2026-02-18
 Added support for Microsoft Defender data.
 The pipeline needs to extract individual records into multiple events and then applies the Palo provided UUID for ingest into XSIAM.